cogtoolslab/handy_tips/prep_running_study_server.md

     at emitErrorNT (net.js:1306:8)
     at process._tickCallback (internal/process/next_tick.js:63:19)
     ```
+7. You can now visit your study at the url: `https://cogtoolslab.org:PORT/FILE.html` where `PORT` is the gameport specified in/to `app.js`, and `FILE` is a path to a file relative to the directory where `app.js` was _run from_.
+Note `https`!

 ### Related Resources
 * For handy tips on how to run HITs on MTurk, please also see the [wiki](https://github.com/cogtoolslab/mturkrecords/wiki) associated with the (private) mturkrecords repo.